COVID-19 Infection Prevention and Response Action Plan

 The community will work with state and local health departments to assess all who may have come in close contact with an individual affected by COVID-19.
-We will continue to follow all requirements in implementing the next steps, which may include quarantining unvaccinated individuals who have been exposed to COVID-19 for 14 days.
+We will continue to follow all requirements in implementing the next steps, which may include quarantining individuals not up-do-date with vaccinations if they have been exposed to the virus.

 We follow all guidance from federal, state, and local health officials regarding testing residents and team members for COVID-19.
 The frequency of routine testing is determined based on the number of COVID-19 cases in our county.
-Those who show symptoms are tested to quickly identify and isolate residents and team members who may be positive for COVID-19.
-In addition, any team member or resident exposed to someone who has COVID-19, with exception for asymptomatic individuals who have had COVID-19 in the last 90 days, are tested twice, regardless of vaccination status or symptoms, within 5-7 days following exposure.
-In the event there is a confirmed COVID-19 case, contact tracing continues to identify anyone who may have been exposed to the virus and will test individuals as appropriate, which may be twice within 5-7 days of exposure.
+Those who show symptoms are tested to quickly identify and isolate COVID-19 positive individuals.
+If there is a confirmed COVID-19 case, contact tracing will occur to ensure we investigate the outbreak properly and identify anyone who may have been exposed to the virus.
+We will test individuals per federal, state, and local guidelines, which may include testing everyone twice within 5-7 days of exposure.

 Quarantining When Necessary

 We quarantine COVID-19 positive residents and implement enhanced infection control measures as needed.
 Any COVID-19 positive residents will be quarantined in their suites or apartments and cared for and supported by designated staff.
 We continue to follow all infection control protocols as outlined by the CDC, CMS, and state and local health officials.
 COVID-19 positive residents remain in quarantine until they are well and cleared by medical professionals, and meet the CDC symptom-based criteria for return to normal activity.

 Advising Team Members Appropriately